 All vegetables have carbohydrates; we recommend those with lowest-carb, highest-nutrient content: leafy greens such as kale, it’s one of the most nutritious vegetables; cauliflower, broccoli, they’re on our green list – (in The Real Meal Revolution).

 Is it possible to be an LCHF vegetarian?

 Yes, by eating a high-fat version – by including nuts, avocados, dairy and other safe oils, like olive oil.
-But please, no “vegetable” (seed) oils as these are highly toxic.
-The problem for vegetarians and vegans is if they are insulin-resistant, their high-carbohydrate vegan or vegetarian diets could cause weight gain and worsen insulin resistance with time.
+But, please, no “vegetable” (seed) oils as these are highly toxic.
+The problem for vegetarians and vegans is if that they are insulin-resistant, their high-carbohydrate vegan or vegetarian diets could cause weight gain.
+It could also worsen insulin resistance with time.

 Is it possible to be vegan on LCHF?

-Well, I know a vegan athlete, a former professional cyclist who eats 80% fat in his diet – lots of coconut oil and avos.
+Well, I know a vegan athlete, a former professional cyclist who eats 80% fat in his diet.
+He ate lots of coconut oil and avos.
 It’s an extreme diet that works for him.
-Clearly his gut flora can handle it.
+Clearly, his gut flora can handle it.
 I know someone who eats only raw meat.
 We don’t know what the bacteria in their guts are doing, and how those bacteria might compensate for what we might perceive as intake “deficiencies”.